 People who hold these jobs work with playwrights and other theater companies to research the past to help them accurately portray history in a play.

-This is a great way to learn how to make money with a history degree if you like the arts and theater.
+This is a fantastic way to combine a love of history and theater.
 Just know that it can be low paying.

-Some people even only make a stipend between $2,000 and $5,000 for each job completed, instead of a full salaried position.
+In some cases, people only make a stipend between $2,000 and $5,000 for each job completed, instead of a full salaried position.

 Median Salary: $51,826 (ZipRecruiter)

 History is based around how to connect the past with the current times, and help predict the future.

 This is also the crux of genealogy, which helps trace and link the past of different people so they can better understand their future.

 Genealogists have a very rewarding job.

 They can sometimes help people connect with long-lost family members, or discover that they have ancestry from a completely different culture than they knew of when they grew up.

 Many people with this degree choose to become researchers who then write books and papers about particular topics of their interest.